dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 The preceding code merely displays a dialog box with a ListBox filled with month

 names.
-What’s missing is a procedure to determine which item in the ListBox is
+What's missing is a procedure to determine which item in the ListBox is

 selected.